Prophesied Disasters, Secret to Survival

 What are the Prophesied Disasters?

-You don’t even need to believe in the Bible, to recognize that natural disasters are increasing in number and severity.
+You don’t even need to believe in the Bible, to recognize that prophesied disasters are increasing in number and severity.

 Now imagine yourself crawling from under your dining table.
-You are dazed.
+You feel dazed.
 Sheetrock is falling like jagged snow from your walls and ceiling.
 You embrace your family as sirens scream in the distance.

 Being Ready for the Prophesied Disasters Will Dispel Fear

 Preparation for the prophesied disasters is the key.
-A 72-Hour Disaster Bag can be put together ahead of time so you are ready to meet your family’s basic needs after a disaster.
+You can prepare a 72-Hour Disaster Bag in advance to meet your family’s basic needs after a disaster.
 The reason for a 72-hour kit is: that 72 hours is the estimated time it will take before emergency relief efforts reach you.

 Each family member should have their own bag.